 Maybe yes: You haven’t met his or her family yet.

 While some duos date for ten years before they finally take the next step, others make it to the altar in six months.
 There’s no right or wrong timeline, but one practical use of an engagement party is to introduce your families to one another.
-As Jamie Chang of Mango Muse Events in Los Angeles, California explains, this can be a stress-free way to join the tribes together.
+As Jamie Chang of Mango Muse Events in Los Angeles, California explains, this can be a stress-free way to join the families together.
 “It's a fun setting which helps breaks the ice and allows for people to mingle and get to know each other.
 Having the engagement party also makes it easier for future conversations about the wedding — and other things — since they will have already met,” she explains.

 Maybe yes: You’re going to have a big wedding.